 You can start this process online by submitting a dispute through the TransUnion Service Center.
 When you upload documents online, there is a box you can check to note the documents are related to fraud.
 Through the online process, you don’t need to submit additional proof of identity documents.

 You can also send us a request by mail or phone.
-If you submit by mail, you will need to include a letter than identifies the fraudulent information on your credit report and proof of your identity.
+If you submit by mail, you will need to include a letter that identifies the fraudulent information on your credit report and proof of your identity.

 TransUnion will review your information and, if acceptable, will block the applicable items within four business days of receipt.